TapanManu/Reboot-frontend/README.md

 Developed from the theme :  Responsive Tourism

-Credits to its Developers :
+Credits to its Frontend Developers :
  >Sahil Lukose
    Veni Sajith
    Swati Suresh Nair